qaisjp/green-candy/ps2 export tool/releases/README.txt

-TxdGen 0.9 by The_GTA.
+TxdGen 0.9.1 PREVIEW by The_GTA.
 Beta release.
 ==================================

 TxdGen is the RW Texture Dictionary conversion tool.
 Its goal is to support